Listen To Article

 Number 1 – Mohammed Bagayogo

-The most respected Scholar in Timbuktu was Mohammed Bagayogo.
+The most respected African Scholar from Timbuktu was Mohammed Bagayogo.

 He was born in Timbuktu and he became one of the most eminent Professors of Timbuktu’s Sankore University.